thisdot/diverse-speakers/README.md

 # diverse-speakers
 This is a list of diverse tech speakers & organizers.
 Please submit a PR if you'd like to add yourself or add others!

-Also included in this list is a list of people who would LIKE to get involved & a list of PEOPLE that would like to help and mentor.

 --

 ## Table of Contents